dionfarc1983/TSWD_F2026_templates/critique-by-design.md

 #### Mockup 2: Elevating the Main Message

 The first question I asked myself was, *"What is the single most important thing a user should know within a few seconds of viewing the dashboard?"* For me, the answer was overall production performance.
-Inspired by the idea in *Good Charts* that important messages should be immediately visible, I moved overall and line-level performance to the top of the layout.
+Inspired by the idea in Good Charts that important messages should be immediately visible, I moved overall and line-level performance to the top of the layout.
+This approach is also consistent with Few's recommendation that dashboards should emphasize the most important performance indicators through strong visual hierarchy (Few, 2006).
 My goal was to ensure that users could instantly determine whether the line was on track before diving into detailed operational information.

 <img src="Mockup 2- Elevating the Main Message.png" width="500">